Subspace stabilisers in hyperbolic lattices: Abstract

 \section{Abstract}

-This paper shows that all immersed totally geodesic suborbifolds of arithmetic hyperbolic orbifolds correspond to finite order subgroups of the commensurator.
-We call such totally geodesic suborbifolds fc--subspaces (finite centraliser subspaces) and use them to produce an arithmeticity criterion for hyperbolic lattices.
-We show that a hyperbolic orbifold $M$ is arithmetic if and only if it has infinitely many fc-subspaces, and provide examples of non--arithmetic orbifolds that contain non--fc subspaces.
-Finally, we study arithmetic properties of orbifolds that descend to their totally geodesic suborbifolds and deduce some information about their geodesic embeddings.
-It follows that certain arithmetic hyperbolic orbifolds cannot be geodesically immersed in any other arithmetic ones.
+This paper shows that immersed totally geodesic $m$-dimen\-sional suborbifolds of $n$-dimensional arithmetic hyperbolic orbifolds correspond to finite subgroups of the commensurator whenever $m \geqslant \frac{n-1}{2}$.
+We call such totally geodesic suborbifolds finite centraliser subspaces (or fc-subspaces) and use them to formulate an arithmeticity criterion for hyperbolic lattices.

+We show that a hyperbolic orbifold $M$ is arithmetic if and only if it has infinitely many fc-subspaces, and exhibit examples of non-arithmetic orbifolds that contain non-fc subspaces of codimension one.
+We provide an algebraic characterization of totally geodesically immersed suborbifolds of arithmetic hyperbolic orbifolds by analysing Vinberg's commensurability invariants.
+This allows us to construct examples with the property that the adjoint trace field of the geodesic suborbifold properly contains the adjoint trace field of the orbifold.
+The case of special interest is that of exceptional trialitarian $7$-dimensional orbifolds.
+We show that every such orbifold contains a totally geodesic arithmetic hyperbolic $3$-orbifold of exceptional type.

+Finally, we study arithmetic properties of orbifolds that descend to their totally geodesic suborbifolds, proving that all suborbifolds in a (quasi-)arithmetic orbifold are (quasi-)arithmetic.